iluwatar/java-design-patterns/marker-interface/README.md

 The Marker Interface design pattern is a design pattern in computer science that is used with languages that provide run-time type information about objects.
 It provides a means to associate metadata with a class where the language does not have explicit support for such metadata.

-In the given code, the `Permission` interface acts as a marker interface.
+In the given Java code example, the Permission interface acts as a marker interface.
 Classes that implement this interface are marked as having special permissions.
 Let's break down the code to understand how this pattern is implemented.

 First, we define the `Permission` interface.
 This interface doesn't have any methods, making it a marker interface.